alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   flush
 end
 ```
 This function first scales the canvas dimensions to its original values by calling **unscale_figure** which were scaled according to the *figsize_units* variable.
-Then the **flush** function is called which clears the memory by disposing data which is no longer useful.
+Then the **flush** function is called which clears the memory by disposing of data which is no longer useful.

 The **unscale_figure** function is:
 ```ruby